 likely the Antichrist of the end-times.

-Like many other Christians, Cumbey believes that the "end-time Antichrist" will usher in the
+Like many other Christians, Cumbey believes that the "end-time Antichrist" will soon usher in the

 New World Order (NWO).
 In respect to the Bible prophesied